 Most Wanted!
 Gladys Knight And The Pips – Love Overboard (MCA)

-Kinda hard to believe the first version of the band – simply called The Pips at the time – dates from the early 50’s.
+– Kinda hard to believe the first version of the band – simply called The Pips at the time – dates from the early 50’s…

 The debut of Gladys Knight And The Pips didn’t happen to be like a simple ballad.
 Considered for some time as a second-string act by Motown where they got signed back in 1966, this didn’t get them from scoring their first hit the year after.
 This, with their version of ‘I Heard It Through The Grapevine’.
 The first of a series including ‘If I Were Your Woman’ and ‘Midnight Train To Georgia’ on Buddah Records.
+Not to mention

 Gladys Knight also delivered material on her own, most likely due to contractual reasons.
 This resulting in the release of extra gems such as ‘You Bring Out The Best In Me’.
 But also the ultra sought after ‘It’s A Better Than Good Time’ as remixed by Walter Gibbons.
 No to mention ‘License To Kill’ among others.

 – Midnight Star saw the light back in 1976 at the Kentucky State University.
 From the reunion between fellow students Reggie Calloway, Belinda Lipscomb and Melvin Gentry.
 But also Kenneth Gant, Bill Simmons, Bo Watson and Jeff Cooper.
 Themselves soon after joined by Vincent Calloway then Bobby Lovelace in 1982.
 After their University days, they eventually relocated to Cincinatti, OH.
 This before landing a record deal with SOLAR.